kavnish/kavnish.github.io/_posts/2023-08-13-Spotify-Like-Buttons-is-Broken.md

 playlist.
 Typical playlists inherently have a musical theme to it but liked playlist usually involve very different themes and have commonality that is very abstract and might not be very content based.
-The logic to liked playlist is affinity based irrespective of the taste.....
+The logic to liked playlist is affinity based irrespective of the taste.